MiguelGuthridge/python-wrap-logger/README.md

 ## MIT License

-Copyright (c) 2023 Miguel Guthridge
+Copyright (c) 2023 Maddy Guthridge

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal